 “A framework through which organisations are accountable for continuously improving the quality of their services and safeguarding high standards of care by creating an environment in which excellent clinical care will flourish."

-The issue of clinical governance will be a daunting task for any clinical care provider and below is a list of steps that need to be taken:-
+The issue of clinical governance will be a daunting task for any clinical care provider and below is a list of steps that are undertaken by us:

 Formation of clinical governance committee including: